 An outstanding example of Pacific Northwest modernist garden style with majestic views of Mt.
 Rainer, Chase Garden was created by passionate amateur gardeners Emmott and Ione Chase.

 The Garden Conservancy has been proud to share Chase Garden with the public since 1998.
-We are eternally grateful to the garden’s many dedicated volunteers, with whom we have worked over the years, and to Lori Taylor, director, and Will Clausen, lead horticulturist, whom we hired in 2015.
+We are eternally grateful to the garden’s many dedicated volunteers and staff, with whom we have worked over the years.

 Although Chase Garden is now closed to the public, the Garden Conservancy will continue to honor the commitment we made to Emmott and Ione Chase to maintain and preserve their garden.
 We will do this by holding the conservation easement, fully documenting the garden, continuing to maintain the garden until a sustainable future is secured, and providing future opportunities for public access.